ericbets/danby/README.md

 <script src="/grpc-api"></script>
 ```

-Using the simple config.json.sample as a guide edit the file to reflect your local environment.
+Modify config.json.sample to suit your local environment.
 Then from the console, cd into the folder you want to serve:

 ```shell
 $ cd website